 Your inward man is a mess when lust is left unchecked.
 Lust has a voracious appetite—it has no boundaries.
 Again, the Apostle gives many examples of where lust may lead… “Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like…” (Galatians 5:19-20) You may not be doing it, but thinking it is still enmity against God.
 That is why the scriptures teach us to bring into captivity every thought to the obedience of Christ.
 That obedience requires discipline.
 And that discipline is acquired by finding the narrow way.
 (Matthew 7:14)

-Once you find it, you have to stay in the Narrow.
+Once you find it, you have to stay in the ‘Narrow’.
 Subsequently, while walking in the flesh you cannot hear from God.
 Nor discern what you see while on the Broad Path.
 In as much as you have just declared war on your inward man.
 What are you thinking lately?
 Is your mind so overwrought with lustful thoughts you lost God’s purpose for your life in the shuffle?
 Jeremiah warns us.
 The heart is deceitful above all things, and desperately wicked: who can know it?
 (Jeremiah 17:9) Your very thoughts can betray you.
 You may be thinking one thing but acting out another.
 Knowingly or unknowingly camouflaging the truth; which in and of itself is contradictory to the Holy Spirit.
 That is why Jesus said, “These people draw nigh unto to me with their mouth, but their hearts are far from me.”
 (Matthew 15:8)

 The more you camouflage the truth you become further removed from God.
 It is the Holy Spirit that leads us to ALL truths.
 And to find those truths it is essential being at peace within you.
 But most of all it is your life’s narrative to stay at peace with God.
 Always remember, those whose hearts are perfect towards God are the ones who are at peace with Him.
 Here our prayer should be “My God and my King, may my heart never forget Your promises and may I be transformed through surrender to you.“

 This battle will keep you constantly warring for truth, justice and righteousness.
 Here the enemy will try to pin you down so he can complete his mission—to steal, kill and destroy.
-Not your earthly possessions, but your spiritual gifts some of you have yet to discover.
+Not your earthly possessions, but the spiritual gifts some of you have yet to discover.
 This prevents you from evolving into who God destined you to be.
-And is the reason we must make a conscientious decision to choose walking in the spirit.
+And is the reason we must make a conscientious decision to walk in the spirit.
 You may not be a perfect Christian, but at least your heart will be genuinely seeking the perfection of God.
 Yes, the battle is real.
 But so is our God!

 No, it is not an easy task.
 For only through the redemption of Jesus Christ are we able to find the strength to make this choice.
 However, in choosing walking in the spirit, we can find our true being and not some carbon copy or a mislabeled disappointment society deigns us to be.
 But what God designed for us from before the foundation of the world.
 In this place your resolve will cause you to evolve.
 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.
 (2 Corinthians 5:17)

 Upon entering this New Year, I challenge you to search out the scriptures concerning this matter.
 Giving serious thought to how you will proceed and why.
-So that at year’s end, through your evolution, you will finally be able to check off that list!
+So that at year’s end, through your evolution, you will finally be able to check your resolutions off that list!